The Flamingo project was a success. The Wilmington Central Rotary will be donating to ACCESS of Wilmington and She Rocks.

 October project: Mother Hubbard’s Cupboard

-The Wilmington Central Rotary will collect and deliver at least 20 filled bags of groceries and needed items to Mother Hubbard’s Cupboard.
+The Wilmington Central Rotary will collect and deliver over 100 filled bags of groceries and needed items to Mother Hubbard’s Cupboard.

 September project: 12 little free libraries